Do You Know the Difference Between a Tag Point and a Pinpoint?

 TAGteach and Precision Teaching go together like ice cream and apple pie.
 Each makes the other even more awesome.
 Add TAGteach to your Precision Teaching and watch your acceleration lines soar.
 Add Precision Teaching to your TAGteaching and you’ll see exactly what’s working and what tag points are the most effective.

-If you’re a TAGteacher and you’re wondering “what’s Precision Teaching”, visit Central Reach for lots of free information.
+If you’re a TAGteacher and you’re wondering “what’s Precision Teaching”, watch Amy Evans of Octave Consulting explain it in 11 minutes:

-If you’re a Precision Teacher and you’re wondering “what’s TAGteach?”, visit TAGteach Online Learning for a free course on the Fundamentals of TAGteach.
+If you’re a Precision Teacher and you’re wondering “what’s TAGteach?”, visit TAGteach Online Learning for a free course: A+ Tag Point – How to Create a Perfect Learning Goal and additional paid courses.

 What’s a Tag Point?